Immunisation Guidelines for Early Childhood Services and Primary Schools – English version - HE1106

 - Human papillomavirus (HPV)

 The early childhood immunisations are given at 6 weeks, 3 months, 5 months, 12 months, 15 months and 4 years of age, before the child starts school.
 It is important that children complete their immunisation course to get full protection.
-Other immunisations are given to children in school years 7 and 8 either at the school, or at their general practice.
+Other immunisations are given to children in school years 7 and 8 either at the school, at their general practice or other immunisation service.